Physician shortage in the United States: Issues and proposed actions

 In the same study, those senior students rejected the widespread stereotypes about primary care.
 They did not believe that time constraints in medicine, such as short appointments, lead to poor doctor-patient relationships, which was most likely due to their increased first-hand experience with patients and doctors.
 Experts hypothesize that more student exposure to the life of physicians via shadowing may prevent prejudices and false assumptions about primary care.
 This study points out that junior and senior medical students are aware of the drawbacks associated with primary care, such as the relatively low salary, but what is more important to them is their interest in a particular specialty.
 These students relied less on the known perception of primary care and more on their own personal value that they attached to it.
 The more exposure that medical students have to primary care, the more likely they are to become interested in it as an invaluable gateway to medical treatment.
 This data suggests that the combination of earlier introduction to primary care and an emphasis on its value would propel medical students to choose a career in preventative care.
 Such proposals, however, would require the participation of numerous stakeholders.

 Increasing medical students’ experience in primary care relies on the participation of stakeholders, including medical schools.
 They can create initiatives that may include increasing the number of internships revolving around primary care.
-From a financial perspective, medical schools can alleviate their cost of schooling through scholarships, so that a medical student’s selection of a specialty is not swayed by salary.
+From a financial perspective, the "median debt was $200,000 in 2019", but medical schools can alleviate their cost through fellowships, scholarships, or grants.
 Offering opportunities to become involved in this specialty, while providing financial support, would address two problems of recruiting primary care physicians: it would provide students with more ways to experience what it is like to specialize in preventative care; and it would allow students to take advantage of the opportunities offered by the school, instead of focusing on the financial aspect of medical school.

+An increasing number of physician assistants (PAs) and nurse practitioners (NPs) can help with the stress the current physicians face.
+The Association of American Medical Colleges report that the number of PAs and NPs are "projected to increase by 66% and 37%, respectively, between 2024 and 2034".
+These health professionals can encourage expanded healthcare to the rural populations within the United States.